gleysonabreu/apirest-react/README.md

 ```

 ## YARN START
-Execute this command in tour command terminal for start your project<br>
+Execute this command in your command terminal for start your project<br>
 ```
 yarn start
 or